|

 major flaw in current letter-based acuity testing, and acuity “standards”

-using letters is that Snellen acuity is a two-dimensional problem dealing
+using letters is that Snellen acuity is a two-dimensional system dealing only

 symbols), is up to eight times more consistent, and is up to three times more efficient.
 A Dyop also can measure acuity regardless of the subjects’ literacy skills or culture, easily enables testing of children or infants, and enables